What the data tells us

 City coordinator conversation active

-Build sequence — evidence-based platform development
+Build sequence

 1

-Community surveys — adult + teen
+Community surveys

 Bilingual, mobile-optimized, Google Sheets backend.
 Deployed on Cloudflare Pages.
-Ward map added to survey for reference.

-Evidence-based staff dashboard (this file)
+Evidence-based staff dashboard

 Address-to-ward auto-lookup

-Next build
+Next build5

 Candidate scoring framework

-Planned — election cycle
+Planned — election cycle7

 CMP Radio content integration